baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 #### `at`

 It require the service, **atd** to be activated.
 If it is not activated, you can run `> systemctl restart atd `.
-You can also make it activated when booting by `> systemctl enable atd`
+You can also make it activated when booting by `> systemctl enable atd`.
+Some useful instructions can see [here](https://hackmd.io/@AlienHackMd/HJnNq_uEn?utm_source=preview-mode&utm_medium=rec#%E8%A8%88%E7%95%AB%E5%9F%B7%E8%A1%8C%EF%BC%9Aat-%E4%BB%8B%E7%B4%B9) and [here](https://linux.vbird.org/linux_basic/centos7/0430cron.php).
 {: .fs-2 }

 **Examples** of using `at`: